sivakar94/reccomendation_system/README.md

 # Implementeed a reccomendation_system using the Udemy dataset

-further improvements coming...

-in the mean time if you wanna run it on your local
+##In the mean time if you wanna run it on your local

-git clone the repo...
+##git clone the repo...

-Create your environment
+##Create your environment

 $ python -m venv .venv

-Activate your environment
+##Activate your environment

 $ source .venv/bin/activate

-Installing dependecies
+##Installing dependecies

 $ pip install -r requirements.txt

-Run Streamlit
+##Run Streamlit

 $ streamlit run reccomendation.py

+further improvements coming...